 Who it is intended for

-With a long-term investment horizon, 5 years minimum.
+- With a long-term investment horizon of 5 years.

 How to invest